Morphl-AI/MorphL-Collectors-Requirements/README.md

     <img src="https://storage.googleapis.com/morphl-docs/google-analytics-tracking/step4-enable-reporting-api-2.jpg" />
 </div>

-At this point, we have enable the API, but we also need to create credentials so we can access it.
+At this point, we have enabled the API, but we also need to create credentials so we can access the data.

 ### b) Create API credentials